iamvery/iamvery.github.com/_drafts/remote-pairing-with-tmux-networking-degree-optional.markdown

 I keep a lot of my environment [on Github](https://github.com/iamvery/dotfiles).
 I have been working on a couple scripts to make this process a little easier.
 They're not perfect, but hopefully they're helpful.
+I plan to continue to improve them over time.

-<h3 id="pair_script"><code>pair</code></h3>
+<h3 id="pair_script"><code>~/bin/pair</code></h3>

 My [`pair` script](https://github.com/iamvery/dotfiles/blob/master/bin/pair).
 makes the processes of adding and removing tmux users a little easier.
-Also it automates the process of spinning up your pairing environment.
+It also automates the process of spinning up your pairing environment.

 If the stars are aligned, it's as easy as this: